nanosai/nanosai-ops-examples/README.md

 from scratch to align with these goals.

 Obviously we have had to make compromises between some of these design goals.
-For instance, sometimes ease of use conflicts with configurablity, architectural flexibility etc. Sometimes performance conflicts with flexibility too.
+For instance, sometimes ease of use conflicts with configurability, architectural flexibility etc. Sometimes performance conflicts with flexibility too.
 And sometimes write performance conflicts with read performance.
 In these cases we have tried to make sensible compromises between the goals - e.g. by providing sensible default behaviours and configurations.